TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

     fi
 ```

 That way the split command is run only merge to `master` and **exactly once after each merge**.
-So you can test your feature in matter of minutes...
+So you can test your feature in a matter of minutes...

-Wait wait, no vague statements like *matter of minutes*.
+Wait wait, no vague statements like *a matter of minutes*.
 How **fast it really is**?
-To give you an idea, this is Symplify Travis build with split of 10 packages:
+To give you an idea, this is Symplify Travis build with a split of 10 packages:

 <img src="/assets/images/posts/2018/monorepo-split/speed.png" class="img-thumbnail mb-4">